Nested Grassmannians for Dimensionality Reduction with Applications: Dimensionality Reduction with Nested Grassmanns

 \subsection{Supervised Dimensionality Reduction}

-If in addition to $\mc{X}_1,\ldots,\mc{X}_N \in \gr(p, n)$, we are given the associated labels $y_1,\ldots,y_N \in \{1,\ldots,k\}$, then we would like to utilize this extra information to sharpen the result of dimensionality reduction.
-Specifically, we expect that after reducing the dimension, points from the same class are still close to each other while points from different classes are well separated.
-We use an \emph{affinity function} $a: \gr(p,n) \times \gr(p, n) \to \Real$ to encode the structure of the data as suggested by \cite[Sec 3.1, Eq.\ (14)-(16)]{harandi2018dimensionality}.
-The desired projection map $\pi_{A}$ that we seek is obtained by the minimizing the following loss function
+If in addition to $\mc{X}_1,\ldots,\mc{X}_N \in \gr(p, n)$, we are given the associated labels $y_1,\ldots,y_N \in \{1,\ldots,k\}$, then we would like to use this extra information to sharpen the result of dimensionality reduction.
+Specifically, we expect that after reducing the dimension, points from the same class preserve their proximity while points from different classes are well separated.
+We use an \emph{affinity function} $a: \gr(p,n) \times \gr(p, n) \to \R$ to encode the structure of the data as suggested by \citet[Sec 3.1, Eq.\ (14)-(16)]{harandi2018dimensionality}.
+For completeness, we repeat the definition of the affinity function here.
+The affinity function is defined as $a(\mc{X}_i, \mc{X}_j) = g_w(\mc{X}_i, \mc{X}_j) - g_b(\mc{X}_i, \mc{X}_j)$ where

+The set $N_w(\mc{X}_i)$ consists of $\nu_w$ nearest neighbors of $\mc{X}_i$ that have the \emph{same} labels as $y_i$, and the set $N_b(\mc{X}_i)$ consists of $\nu_b$ nearest neighbors of $\mc{X}_i$ that have \emph{different} labels from $y_i$.
+The nearest neighbors can be computed using the geodesic distance.